axelarnetwork/axelarate-community/README.md

 3. Submit the transfer to Bitcoin
     ```
-    axelarcli q bitcoin send
+    axelarcli q bitcoin rawTx
-    -> returns tx ID
+    -> Return raw transaction in hex encoding
     ```
+    You can then copy the raw transaction and send it to bitcoin testnet with bitcoin's JSON-RPC API, or a web interface such as https://live.blockcypher.com/btc/pushtx/
     You can monitor the status of your transfer using the bitcoin testnet explorer: https://blockstream.info/testnet/

-#### 🛑 **IMPORTANT: Verify outpoints of previous withdrawal tx (repeat for each outpoint)**
+#### 🛑 **IMPORTANT: Confirm outpoints of previous withdrawal tx (repeat for each outpoint)**

 Every Bitcoin transaction can have multiple outputs.
 Similarly, on your withdrawal transactions you will see multiple outputs even if you processed one withdrawal (the other outputs are used for internal controller functions).
-Please verify all outputs (i.e., {transaction hash, index} pairs) in your withdrawal transaction.
+Please confirm all outputs (i.e., {transaction hash, index} pairs) in your withdrawal transaction.

 Without this step, other users of the testnet will **not** be able to withdraw their wrapped tokens.
-Be a good citizen and verify the outpoints!
+Be a good citizen and confirm the outpoints!

-1. Create verification json object for Axelar
+1. Confirm the Bitcoin outpoint
     ```
-    axelarcli q bitcoin txInfo {blockhash} {txID}:{voutIdx}
-    -> returns json of verification info for the given outpoint (copy the escaped string)
+    axelarcli tx bitcoin confirmTxOut "{txID:vout}" "{amount}btc" "{deposit address}" --from validator -y -b block
     ```
     e.g.,
     ```
-    axelarcli q bitcoin txInfo 4ac9dc50dc1b952cb1efca1e634216da2f5e3a12b4a4a802ce0f6b1271876bd2 da5b2e8037ce4b95f40ada01c6c2cd3ccb806d0a952906130eb9b806f7887590:1
-    ```

-2. Verify the Bitcoin outpoint
-    ```
-    axelarcli tx bitcoin verifyTx {"verification info" (output of previous cmd)} --from validator -y -b block
-    ```
-    e.g.,
-    ```
-    axelarcli tx bitcoin verifyTx "{\"OutPoint\":{\"Hash\":\"NxF/hGLGQZ6mTNyMWkYHPJ21E+2PMb1DV/beV7R9Gpk=\",\"Index\":1},\"Amount\":\"100000000\",\"BlockHash\":\"tPqsKekDOp5lW6QUl+YwlaD/3cmbQJwuUqgiNkqloQM=\",\"Address\":\"bcrt1qrnc097fuepeyrchganj4jzl2yuf5c0fg800uenr5h0d58emztxasusnk7p\",\"Confirmations\":\"21\"}" --from validator -y -b block
+    axelarcli tx bitcoin confirmTxOut 615df0b4d5053630d24bdd7661a13bea28af8bc1eb0e10068d39b4f4f9b6082d:0 0.00088btc tb1qlteveekr7u2qf8faa22gkde37epngsx9d7vgk98ujtzw77c27k7qk2qvup --from validator -y -b block
     ```